Aniket-Shobhit/Aniket-Shobhit/README.md

 - 👯 I’m **a final year student pursuing bachelor's degree in Computer Science**

-- 🌱 I **have a keen interest in problem solving and competitive programming**
+- 🌱 I **have a keen interest in web development and building projects**

 - 🔭 I’m currently working on **both backend and frontend web development projects**